Trikkitt/trikkitt.github.io/_posts/2024-06-04-GameStatus.markdown

 Very pleased to report that they still had a fair bit of power left even at the end of the event.
 Except the Cheltenham Hack Space unit, which went offline around 9am on Sunday and wasn't seen again!

+Units are regarded as low battery and start sending alerts when they reach 3.35 volts.
+When they reach 3.05 volts they are regarded as depleted and will power off.
+There is a secondary protection built into the power regulator that will shutdown when the battery voltage drops to 2.5 volts.
+Thankfully no recharging was required!

 ## Other Stats
 I'll try and update the stats and export to a Google Doc as I did in 2022 so you can have a bit of a play around with the data if you're interested.
 This will take a little longer to export, so will appear over the next few days.